grant/hexapp/README.md

 Hexapp
 ======

-A hexagonal organization of apps.
+A hexagonal grid of apps.

 ## Setup